 The name ‘North Down Museum’ is a little misleading for visitors to Bangor, given it’s named after the local borough council, just to keep the regional neighbours happy.
 But most people still call it the Bangor Museum, as it is obviously located in Bangor, or the ‘Bangor Heritage Centre’, which was an earlier and better name for the museum.
 At least until it received ‘museum status’ and the really just wanted to show off.
-Anyway, the Bangor Museum is easily found in the back annexes of Bangor Castle (aka the Town Hall), which sits in Castle Park, directly opposite the main train and bus stations.
+Anyway, the Bangor Museum is easily found in the back annexes of Bangor Castle (aka the Town Hall), which sits in Castle Park, directly opposite the main train and bus stations when travelling from Belfast City Centre.
 So it’s pretty much the first place you’ll see on arrival.

 Bangor through the Years

 The Museum is of course packed with wall-to-wall action, but I really don’t want to spoil the excitement of discovery for others.
 So instead I will just share the main themes and exhibits that the museum has to offer, which typically centre around certain themes.
 These include Bangor’s Early Beginnings, Bangor’s Christian Heritage, as well as the whole connection with World War History.
 But then there are my own personal highlights, such as a glass beehive in the upper floors, the nearer nostalgia of Bangor’s heydays, and a replica of Bangor Castle made from 2011 sugar cubes.
 Otherwise, you can find a brief, but rather comprehensive, history of Bangor here.